-The whole island is revealed to be part of the Windfish's dream, and when you wake him up so Link can leave the island, everyone you got to know in the game blinks out of existence — with the scene hanging on Marin singing for a few moments before ending.
-Put this together with the realization that the monsters attacking you were pretty much just trying to keep you from destroying their home, makes this a fairly depressing game.
+- The whole island is revealed to be part of the Wind Fish's dream, and when you wake him up so Link can leave the island, everyone you got to know in the game blinks out of existence — with the scene hanging on Marin singing for a few moments before ending.

-And the music that accompanies it, the Ballad of the Wind Fish... it's so... melancholy.
-(Listen to it here; the actual ending is more embellished, but the melody is so... haunting).
+- The music that accompanies it, the Ballad of the Wind Fish, is incredibly melancholy.
+Listen to it here; the actual ending is more embellished, but Marin's version is haunting.

-Though if you beat the game without dying (not even once!) then Marin turns into an angel or a seagull, depending on the version, at the end instead of disappearing into nothingness.
+- If you beat the game without dying, then Marin turns into an angel or a seagull, depending on the version, at the end instead of disappearing into nothingness.

 - After Marin realizes that Link is going to leave the island, and hints that perhaps she had realized the true nature of her existence, her only request was for Link to never forget her or her song.
 Marin was never referenced in any other Zelda game except the non-canon Hyrule Warriors.
 Moreover, the song you use to wake the Wind Fish and erase the island is the love song that she taught you.

 - The ghost revisiting his old home.